Mk-Chan/gw2combat/README.md

 Currently the program is extremely accurate at simulating benchmarks as long as build definitions and rotations are provided correctly.
 It does so by playing out the skills provided in the rotation according to skill definitions and attributes/effects in the build configuration.

-Available builds at this time along with comparison to current patch human benchmark:
+Available builds at this time:
-- Power Radiance Dragonhunter (+/- 50dps)
+- Power Radiance Dragonhunter
-- Power Soulbeast (+/- 300dps)
+- Power Soulbeast Longbow

-The above numbers speak to the accuracy of the build configurations which are easily modified based on new/updated information.
+- Power Soulbeast Greatsword

 Documentation for how to create and edit build configurations is under development.